jhvanderschee/hugocodex/content/en/posts/getting-started-with-hugo.md

 ## Step 2.
 Preview your website

-Opening the folder of your project in a browser does not work, so you need to have an enivronment that runs Hugo.
-You can install Hugo through command-line on your own machine.
+Opening the folder of your project in a browser does not work, so you need an environment that runs Hugo.
+You can install Hugo through the command line on your own machine.
 Just follow these simple instructions:

 * install Hugo with [these simple instructions](https://gohugo.io/getting-started/installing/)
 * open a terminal in your project folder and type: `hugo server`